jcervas/class-cmu-84-721/Notes/The Nature and Origins of Mass Opinion/The Nature and Origins of Mass Opinion.md

 Zaller, John R. 1992.
 The Nature and Origins of Mass Opinion.
 Cambridge: Cambridge University Press. https://www.cambridge.org/core/books/nature-and-origins-of-mass-opinion/70B1485D3A9CFF55ADCCDD42FC7E926A.

+# Key Terms and Definitions

+## Receive-Accept-Sample (RAS) Model

+- A model for understanding public opinion that is based on four axioms.
+This model posits that people receive information, decide whether to accept it, and then sample from these accepted considerations when forming an opinion.

+## Receive-Accept-Sample (RAS) Model Axioms

+1. **Reception Axiom**: The likelihood of an individual receiving a particular piece of information is affected by their level of political awareness.

+2. **Resistance Axiom**: Individuals are more likely to resist information that conflicts with their existing beliefs and opinions.

+3. **Sampling Axiom**: When forming an opinion or answering a survey question, people sample from the set of considerations that they have accepted and internalized.

+4. **Response Axiom**: An individual's response to a question about a policy or issue depends on the mix of positive and negative considerations available in their mind at the moment of inquiry.

+## Public Opinion

+- The collective attitudes or beliefs of the public about a given subject, particularly in the context of politics and policy issues.

+## True Attitude Model

+- A conventional model that assumes people have a single, unchanging 'true attitude' toward an issue, which is problematic according to the RAS Model.

+## On-line Model

+- A theoretical model that assumes people continuously update their attitudes based on new information.
+Criticized for being unrealistic in how people actually process and update attitudes.

+## Information Flows

+- Streams of messages, arguments, or cues that individuals are exposed to from their environment, especially in the context of political information.

+## Sampling Axiom

+- One of the four axioms in the RAS Model, stating that people sample from available considerations to form an opinion at the moment of inquiry.

+## Considerations

+- Information, beliefs, or opinions that people hold, from which they 'sample' when forming an attitude or answering a survey question.

+## Situational Variables

+- Variables that can affect which 'considerations' are most salient or relevant at a given moment when an individual is forming an opinion.

+## Opinion Statement

+- The expression of an individual's genuine opinion at the moment of answering a survey question, according to the RAS Model.

+## Political Environment

+- The overarching setting or climate in which political information is disseminated and in which political attitudes are formed.

+## Political Awareness

+- The degree to which an individual is informed about and engaged with political issues and information.

+## Political Predispositions

+- An individual's pre-existing attitudes, beliefs, or values that influence how they receive and interpret new political information.

 # Chapter 2: Information, predispositions, and opinion

 ## Introduction